Lion's Mane

 Blackcurrants (Ribes Nigrum)

-These berries are particularly rich in anthocyanins, flavonoids, and vitamin C, which contribute to their antioxidant properties.
+Berries rich in anthocyanins, flavonoids, and vitamin C, which contribute to antioxidant activity.
+Blackcurrants support normal physiological function and can help reduce tiredness and fatigue.

 Magnesium